Kate Smyth- Sports Naturopath and Nutritionist

 Protein provides both structural and functional properties to all working cells in the body, making up approximately one sixth of your body weight.
 Protein helps strengthen muscle tissue, repair damage and is critical to building muscle mass.
 Protein and amino acids are also vital for healthy bones, cartilage, tendons, skin and blood as explained in our article on collagen and tendons.

 But there are many more benefits to including adequate protein in your diet, especially as an athlete.
 Optimising protein intake as an athlete is vital and needs can vary significantly from that of a more sedentary person.
-While athletes requirements have been widely debated, the Australian Institute of Sports has published this fact sheet on the Athletic Requirements for Protein Intake[i].

 - Stable Blood Sugar – more energy and reduced fatigue